KamilaHase/MS4/README.md

         - To add new posts to Magazine
         - To update or delete existing posts
         - To access Comments of posts

-5. **Store Owner**
- - I am an administrator of the website closely connected to the store owners (if I am not the store owner myself)
- - I want to have control over the page and feedback from customers in all forms
- - I am registered as store owner - superuser

-    - Goal of a Store Owner to visit the website:
+    - Goal of an Admin to visit the the Admin site (Django Admin site):
         - To have full acces the admin site of the e-shop
         - To add new products
         - To update or delete existing products